🔼The name Logos: Summary

 🔼The name Logos in the Bible

-The name Logos (meaning Word) isn't really a name but rather a phenomenon that happens to also be a living Person, namely the Son of what some may call the Trinity.
-Together with Θεος (Theos) the phrase 'Word of God' is formed.
+The name Logos (meaning Word) isn't really a name but rather a phenomenon that happens to also be a living Person.
+Together with the important but difficult noun Θεος (Theos) the phrase 'Word of God' is formed.
 And that is one of the titles of Jesus Christ.

 The Word of God is introduced into the Biblical narrative as early as Genesis 15:1, where he is called דבר־יהוה, which is Dabar YHWH.
 But as an active character, the Word of God obviously appears at the beginning of creation, where God not only "spoke" everything into being, but made creation a manifestation of the Word he contained.
 In the New Testament these difficult things are explained most clearly by the apostle John, who writes: